redolution/gekkoboot/README.md

 If the selected file cannot be loaded, iplboot will reboot to the original IPL (GameCube intro and menu) instead.

+Holding D-Pad Left or the reset button will skip iplboot functionality and reboot straight into the onboard IPL.

-For example, this configuration would boot straight into Swiss by default, or GBI if you held B, or the original GameCube intro if you held any other button:
+For example, this configuration would boot straight into Swiss by default, or GBI if you held B, or the original GameCube intro if you held D-Pad Left:
 - `/ipl.dol` - Swiss
 - `/b.dol` - GBI